Prevalence of Covid-19 in large US metro areas

 Detroit has now surpassed Seattle in cases per capita

-The number of cases in the typical metro area has increased by about 25 percent per day in the past week.
+The number of cases in the typical (median) metro area has increased by about 23 percent per day in the past week.

-The typical metro is only about 1-2 weeks behind these cities in the progression of the virus.
+The typical metro is only about 1-2 weeks behind leading cities in the progression of the virus.

 Metro areas ranked by reported Covid-19 cases per 100,000 population